Tony-Ton3/CSCI340-DNS-Name-Resolution-Engine/README.md

 If you would like to use additional external libraries, you must clear it with me first.
 You will not be allowed to use pre-existing thread-safe queue or file i/o libraries since the point of this assignment is to teach you how to make non-thread-safe resources thread-safe.

 ## What You Must Provide
-To receive full credit, you must submit the following items to Turnin by the due date.
+To receive full credit, you must submit the following items to INGInious by the due date.

 * **multi-lookup.c**: Your program, conforming to the above requirements
 * **multi-lookup.h**: A header file containing prototypes for any function you write as part of your program.